garyStofer/ARuniMKII/README.md

 The board is built with an AT-SAM-4 chip with twice the RAM of the original ARUni/AR9x board.
 See BOM file .

 The correct chip ID has to be chosen when initially flashing the FW and bootloader to a blank chip with the SAMba tool from Atmel.

+firmware src for jr9303 based implementation is at github.com/garyStofer/mbtx